 1st & 3rd THURSDAYS OF THE MONTH: THE HOLY EUCHARIST, IN-PERSON IN THOMSEN CHAPEL NOTE: Beginning January 2023, an in-person 7 a.m.
 Eucharist will be offered on the 5th Thursday of the month as well.
 2nd, 4th, & 5th THURSDAYS OF THE MONTH (2nd & 4th only beginning in 2023) MORNING PRAYER, ONLINE VIA ZOOM At 7 a.m. on Thursdays, an in-person service of holy Eucharist OR an online prayer service is offered.
 Fellowship and a community breakfast follow the service.
 On … Read More

 MONDAY THROUGH FRIDAY, 6 P.M.
-Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6:30 p.m.
+Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6 p.m.
 Learn more here.
-Beginning June 6, 2022, Evening Prayer will move to 6 p.m. (rather than 6:30) and will be offered in person in Thomsen Chapel on Wednesdays only (rather than Tuesdays).
-On Mondays, Tuesdays, Thursdays, and Fridays at 6 p.m., join online using this Zoom link.
+Evening Prayer is offered in person in Thomsen Chapel at 6 p.m. on Wednesdays only.
+You can join the community supper in Bloedel Hall following the liturgy.
+(Food service ends at 6:30 p.m.)
+NOTE: the Wednesday in-person service has been indefinitely suspended … Read More

 On the second Friday of every other month, a team from Saint Mark's prepares a serves a meal for Teen Feed, a program provide hot meals and social services in the U District to youth and young people experiencing homelessness.
 Saint Mark's volunteers meet, prep food, and transport the ready-to-eat meal to University Congregational Church where it is served.
 The Saint Mark's team will serve on April 8, June 10, August 12, October 14, and December 9, 2022.
 If you'd … Read More

 MONDAY THROUGH FRIDAY, 6 P.M.
-Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6:30 p.m.
+Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6 p.m.
 Learn more here.
-Beginning June 6, 2022, Evening Prayer will move to 6 p.m. (rather than 6:30) and will be offered in person in Thomsen Chapel on Wednesdays only (rather than Tuesdays).
-On Mondays, Tuesdays, Thursdays, and Fridays at 6 p.m., join online using this Zoom link.
+Evening Prayer is offered in person in Thomsen Chapel at 6 p.m. on Wednesdays only.
+You can join the community supper in Bloedel Hall following the liturgy.
+(Food service ends at 6:30 p.m.)
+NOTE: the Wednesday in-person service has been indefinitely suspended … Read More